pizzadesk/pizzadesk-s-Azure-AI-UiPath-Toolkit/README.md

 ### Prerequisites
 - Visual Studio (or compatible IDE)
-- Microsoft Cognitive Services Speech SDK (version 1.30.0 or newer)
+- Microsoft Cognitive Services Speech SDK (version 1.30.0 or newer) - comes as built-in dependency
 - .NET Framework 4.6.1 or newer / .NET 6.0-windows
 - A valid Azure subscription with access to Azure Speech Services